 - Figure out what types of support you need, when you need it

 - Put a plan and supports in place for you, and

 How do I get support from mental health services?

-There are currently 9 open Foundry centres in BC: Abbotsford, Campbell River, Kelowna, North Vancouver + West Vancouver, Penticton, Prince George, Vancouver, Victoria and Maple Ridge/Pitt Meadows.
-There are also 2 more locations expected to open soon in Burns Lake, Cariboo Chilcotin, East Kootnays, Fort St. John, Port Hardy, Sea to Sky, Sunshine Coast, Tri-cities, and Surrey!
+There are currently 14 open Foundry centres in BC: Abbotsford, Campbell River, Comox Valley, Kelowna, Langley, North Vancouver + West Vancouver, Penticton, Prince George, Richmond, Ridge Meadows, Terrace, Vancouver, Victoria and Maple Ridge/Pitt Meadows.
+There are also 9 more locations expected to open soon in Burns Lake, Cariboo Chilcotin, East Kootnays, Fort St. John, Port Hardy, Sea to Sky, Sunshine Coast, Tri-cities, and Surrey!

 Don't have a Foundry near you.
 There are several other organizations that can help connect you to mental health services.

 You can start with the Canadian Mental Health Association.
 They provide support and information for mental health concerns, crisis information, and grief or you can speak to a nurse by calling 8-1-1.

 But sometimes it's good to know how to navigate the mental health system.
 For example, what service do you need?
 What number do you call?
 Who is the right person to talk to?
 You can contact Kelty Mental Health Resource Centre and someone there can help you.